 When a program creates a list or the user defines a new function (such as by loading a library), that data is placed in normal storage.
-If normal storage runs low, then Emacs asks the operating system to allocate more memory in blocks of 1k bytes.
-Each block is used for one type of Lisp object, so symbols, cons cells, markers, etc., are segregated in distinct blocks in memory.
-(Vectors, long strings, buffers and certain other editing types, which are fairly large, are allocated in individual blocks, one per object, while small strings are packed into blocks of 8k bytes, and small vectors are packed into blocks of 4k bytes).
+If normal storage runs low, then Emacs asks the operating system to allocate more memory.
+Different types of Lisp objects, such as symbols, cons cells, small vectors, markers, etc., are segregated in distinct blocks in memory.
+(Large vectors, long strings, buffers and certain other editing types, which are fairly large, are allocated in individual blocks, one per object; small strings are packed into blocks of 8k bytes, and small vectors are packed into blocks of 4k bytes).

 This means that you can make sure that the garbage collector will not run during a certain portion of a Lisp program by calling the garbage collector explicitly just before it (provided that portion of the program does not use so much space as to force a second garbage collection).